 - Interpreter Commands to control and monitor the frequency calibrators

-This chapter is only important for phase- and precise frequency measurements.
+This chapter is only important for phase- and precise frequency measurements, or for the detection of extremely weak but slow Morse code transmissions ('QRSS').
 You don't the functions explained in this chapter for most 'normal' applications like audio frequency analysis.

 To improve the accuracy of frequency- and phase readings, it is possible to reduce the influence of "drifting" soundcard sample rates by permanently monitoring the frequency and phase of an external reference signal.

 ( This is different from the 'normal' sample rate calibration table on the audio settings screen, where the sample rate is only calibrated once but not permanently)